Exploring Historic St. John's Newfoundland

 As we crested the hill we were afforded an expansive view of the beautiful blue Atlantic from high atop the summit.
 It really felt like we were standing on the edge of the world.

-From this vantage point we could see Cape Spear to the south (the most easterly point in North America) and hills to the north which appeared even taller than Signal Hill.
+From this vantage point, we could see Cape Spear to the south (the most easterly point in North America) and hills to the north which appeared even taller than Signal Hill.
 We could also see part of the East Coast Trail along the adjacent shoreline above Fort Amherst!
 We walked around, enjoying the various views, and then visited the iconic Signal Hill building.
 It is a beautiful old structure with a gift shop and museum showcasing the history of the site inside.
 We climbed the steep winding stairs to the top, looked out the windows, and even went outside onto the lookout deck.
 It was very windy out there!

-After exploring the building, we headed down the steep but well maintained staircases and trails on the site to the rocks below the battery on the Atlantic side.
+After exploring the building, we headed down the steep but well-maintained staircases and trails on the site to the rocks below the battery on the Atlantic side.
 It was very rugged and gorgeous nearer to the sea level.

 Long staircase leading down rocky hillside to Atlantic Ocean.